Wylhelm/qa-ai-web/user_guide.md

 ## Tips for Best Results
 - Provide clear and specific criteria for more accurate scenario generation.
-- Upload high-quality UI images for better analysis.
 - Include relevant documents that describe the functionality you want to test.
 - Review and adjust the automatically extracted information from uploaded files if necessary.

 ## Troubleshooting
 - If file analysis fails, ensure the file is not corrupted and is in a supported format.
 - Check the console output or error messages for more detailed information about any issues.
-- Verify that all required dependencies, including Tesseract OCR, are properly installed and configured.
+- Verify that all required dependencies are properly installed and configured.
 - Ensure that the local LLM server is running and accessible at http://localhost:1234.

 ## Quitting the Application